IgorsLit/virtual_keyboard_layout/README.md

 ## Change locale

-If you doesn't see the languages symbols you need to change Raspbarry Pi locale setting (regional setting).
+If you don't see the languages symbols you need to change Raspbarry Pi locale setting (regional setting).
 Read the change_locale.md file.